petl/ArduinoCore-avr/README.md

-# MattairTech Arduino AVR Core
+# Petl Arduino AVR Core

+This is a fork of the MattairTech repo (https://github.com/mattairtech/ArduinoCore-avr) whoich has been stale for a while.
+It tries to get all the info together as the original Site ( https://www.mattairtech.com/) is not available anymore.

+## Original Readme

 This is a fork of the Arduino AVR core from arduino/Arduino (hardware/arduino/avr/ directory) on GitHub.
 This will be used to maintain Arduino support for AVR boards including the